 “As the effects of climate change become increasingly apparent, building a resilient city is a critical part of strengthening New York’s economy in the face of an ever-changing future,” said NYCEDC President and CEO James Patchett.
-“We’re thrilled to be working with Council Member Garodnick and Solar One to create a beautiful, sustainable new home for the city’s first resiliency education center right here on the East River waterfront.”
+“We’re thrilled to be working with Council Member Garodnick and Solar One to create a beautiful, sustainable new home.
+All for the city’s first resiliency education center right here on the East River waterfront.”

 Existing and former elected officials in support of Solar One’s new Environmental Education Center include: